zammad/zammad-admin-documentation/system/core-workflows/limitations.rst

     * hide

 Some fields stay unavailable to customers
-  For technical and security reasons some default fields (the greyed out ones you can't edit) stay unavailable for display and usage on customer permissions.
+  For technical and security reasons, some default fields (the pale ones you can't edit) stay unavailable for display and usage on customer permissions.